Graduate Program

 Does the POP graduate program have a STEM designation?

-• The University of Florida College of Pharmacy Department of Pharmaceutical Outcomes and Policy offers a STEM-designated Ph.D. program in Pharmaceutical Sciences with a concentration in Pharmaceutical Outcomes and Policy Research (POP Ph.D.).
+- The University of Florida College of Pharmacy Department of Pharmaceutical Outcomes and Policy offers a STEM-designated Ph.D. program in Pharmaceutical Sciences with a concentration in Pharmaceutical Outcomes and Policy Research (POP Ph.D.).
 This program has the Department of Education’s Classification of Instructional Program, or CIP, taxonomy code CIP 51.2010.
 This code denotes Pharmaceutical Sciences and is a STEM-designated degree program.
+The M.S. program is not a STEM-designated program at this time.

 For additional information on Admissions, please visit the University of Florida Graduate Admissions page.